PORTLAND INTERNATIONAL AIRPORT MAIN TERMINAL OPENS TO TRAVELERS

-Featuring a 9-acre mass timber roof, the new terminal evokes the feeling of walking through a Pacific Northwest forest.
-Views to the airfield, abundant natural light, and interior landscapes that celebrate the natural beauty of the region are present throughout the passenger journey.
+Featuring a 9-acre (37,000m2) mass timber roof, the new terminal evokes the feeling of walking through a Pacific Northwest forest.
+Views to the airfield, abundant natural light, and interior landscapes that reflect the natural beauty of the region are present throughout the passenger journey.

-"Everybody loves Portland International Airport," said Gene Sandoval, ZGF Partner.
-"We had a tall order to evolve a terminal that's essentially multiple buildings pieced together since the 1950s—and double the capacity while designing an experience passengers and employees will love as much as the original."
+"The new main terminal is a testament to the vision of our incredible client, the Port of Portland." said Sharron van der Meulen, ZGF Managing Partner.
+"The design evokes the best of our region yet offers other airports a new model for how to expand and renovate in place to meet the travel demands of the future generations."

 The expanded terminal is the largest mass timber project of its kind, and it is designed with people and place at its heart.
 Intimate plazas with tree-lined retail concessions recall Portland's pedestrian-friendly streets.
 Urban furniture and plant-filled gathering places at various scales invite travelers to relax and enjoy their surroundings in a sanctuary of well-being.